sutlxwhx/highload-lemp/README.md

 **MariaDB password** is generated using md5 hash of your server hostname and will be put in your /etc/mysql/my.cnf after [client] directive.

+## Example Files

-## Test files that will be created
+These files will be created in order to help you understand how this installation works:
 * "Hello World" website in /var/www/test.com
 * phpinfo(); file at /var/www/test.com/info.php
 * [opcache.php](https://github.com/rlerdorf/opcache-status) at /var/www/test.com/opcache.php